Life and death

-Life and death (死活) is a fundamental concept in the game of Go, where the status of a distinct group of stones is determined as either being "alive", where they may remain on the board indefinitely, or "dead", where the group will be lost as "captured".
+Life and death (死活) is a fundamental concept in the game of Go, where the status of a specific group of stones is determined as either being "alive", where they may remain on the board indefinitely, or "dead", where the group will be "captured" and removed from the board.
 The basic idea can be summarized by:

-A group must have a means to evade capture forever, by securing at least two liberties that can't be filled at the same time (often through two "eyes") to live.

 Explanation

-The concept of Life and death is a consequence of two basic Go rules.
+The concept of life and death is a consequence of two basic Go rules.